stfc/PSyclone/lib/profiling/dl_timer/README.md

 ## Output

-An example output of the timing report is below:
+An example output of the profiling report is below:

 ```
 =============================== Timing report ===============================